Study: 95% of deaths in ICE detention between 2017-2021 could have been prevented

 Although Congress passed laws prohibiting ICE from spending money on detention centers that have failed two consecutive agency inspections, “no facility has lost a detention contract or failed an ICE inspection in the period covered by this report, even where ICE’s death reviews have found multiple violations of detention standards,” the report states.

-Cho said she hopes ICE takes a very serious look at the study’s findings, and adopt the recommendations in it.
+Cho said she hopes ICE takes a very serious look at the report’s findings, and adopt the recommendations in it.

-ICE has yet to respond to the study.
+ICE has yet to respond to the report.
 We will update if and when they speak about the findings.

 “These are human beings that they’re holding in custody, that are dying as a result of their policies,” Cho said.
 “We would like ICE and the corporations they contract to really take seriously, to take stock of the consequences of their actions.”

+Austin Fisher is a journalist based in Santa Fe.
+He has worked for newspapers in New Mexico and his home state of Kansas, including the Topeka Capital-Journal, the Garden City Telegram, the Rio Grande SUN and the Santa Fe Reporter.
+Since starting a full-time career in reporting in 2015, he’s aimed to use journalism to lift up voices that typically go unheard in public debates around economic inequality, policing and environmental racism

-The post Study: 95% of deaths in ICE detention between 2017-2021 could have been prevented appeared first on Source New Mexico.
+This article originally appeared on Las Cruces Sun-News: Deaths in ICE detention from 2017-2021 could have been prevented